akauppi/svg.rx.js/DESIGN.md

 `Object.create` introduces the property table concept, which may be useful.
 The choice, whether to use this feature or not is wholly on the inheriting class.

+## Testability design

+Trying an approach where Svelte 3 is used *also* for the definition of test cases.